 Torsades de pointes is a type of atypical heart rhythm.
 It occurs when the lower chambers of the heart beat faster than the upper chambers.
 Treatment options may include supplements or medications.

 Torsades de pointes is an uncommon type of ventricular tachycardia, or disturbance of the heart’s rhythm.

-It is a complication of the rare condition called long-QT syndrome or LQTS, and it can be life-threatening.
+It is a complication of a rare condition called long QT syndrome (LQTS), a heart rhythm disorder.

-In this article, learn about the symptoms and treatment of torsades de pointes.
+This article will explore the symptoms, causes, and treatment of torsades de pointes.

 Problems that occur with the heart’s rhythm are known as arrhythmias.

-When the heart beats faster than usual, as in a case of torsades de pointes, it is called tachycardia.
+When the heart beats faster than usual, as in the case of torsades de pointes, doctors call it tachycardia.

-Torsades de pointes is French for “twisting of points” and refers to when the heart’s two lower chambers or ventricles, beat faster than the upper chambers, which are known as the atria.
+Torsades de pointes is French for “twisting of points” and refers to when the heart’s two lower chambers or ventricles beat faster than its upper chambers, known as the atria.